The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 ---
 # Introduction

-First off, a word of warning: **Do not use the gear given out by the first job quest.** It is normal-quality, meaning its stats are significantly weaker than other gear of the same item level.
-The Steel Cuirass (ilvl30), for example, has about the same defense as a high-quality Iron Scale Mail (ilvl 23).

-While this guide is not intended as a complete resource for tanking in dungeons and trials, the following section will provide a brief primer for those new to the role or who need a refresher.
+While this guide is not intended as a complete resource for tanking in dungeons and trials, the following sections will provide a brief primer for those new to the role or who need a refresher.
 If you are already confident in your job as a tank, feel free to skip ahead to the last section, which covers the evolution of your rotation as you level up to max.

+# Gearing

+Your primary focus until you reach level cap is to accumulate as much defense and vitality as possible in order to stay alive.
+Luckily, both of these stats scale directly with item level, so deciding which gear to use is rather straightforward; equip the highest item level you can, and don't worry too much about substats.

+As of patch 6.0, defense values for low-level Disciple of War gear have been equalized.
+Both the Infantry and Cavalry sets from Brayflox's Longstop, for example, have the same defenses despite the former being equippable by both melee DPS and tanks, and the latter being tank-only.

+One last word of warning: **Be careful about using crafted gear.** Crafted gear comes in both normal-quality and high-quality versions.
+Normal-quality gear, including the set given out by your first job quest, has significantly lower stats than other gear of the same item level.
+While the stat squish has made the differences less acutely painful in most cases, try to avoid using normal-quality crafted gear whenever possible.

 # Know Your Role